 Because I never shut the fuck up about investing, I have a lot of conversations with a lot of different people on the topic.
-Whether these conversations be with barstool strangers, friends, acquaintances, or a patron of one of my Invested Development workshops, I hear a few common misconceptions about investing repeated over and over.
+Whether these conversations be with barstool strangers, friends, acquaintances, or students in my Invested Development workshops, I hear a few common misconceptions about investing repeated over and over.

 I can understand why!
 Investing in the stock market can be confusing, because it’s not like, natural or intuitive.
-Being “good” at investing requires practice thinking and talking about investing, and that’s pretty much it.
-(Well, and a solid helping of patience.)
+To be “good” at investing, you must practice thinking and talking about investing.
+You have to put in the work.
+That’s it, that’s the secret sauce.
 No natural “talent” needed, because there’s no such thing!!
 Thank the lawd!!
 So, let’s practice?

 3 things I hear people say about investing that are, well, wrong